GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 {% endblock %}
 ```

 `check_registration()` function sends a request to the `enable_2fa_polling` view function.
-I have scheduled the fuction to be called every second after the page loads.
+I have scheduled the function to be called every second after the page loads.
 If a user has not scanned the QR Code yet, the response data will be `pending`, hence the function will be called again.
-This will go on until the reponse changes, at which point the user will be redirected to their profile page.
+This will go on until the response changes, at which point the user will be redirected to their profile page.

 `app/routes.py`: Polling for scan status